atom/spell-check/README.md

 Put your cursor in a file in this language format, open the [Command Palette](https://github.com/atom/command-palette) (<kbd>cmd-shift-p</kbd>), and run the `Editor: Log Cursor Scope` command.
 This will trigger a notification which will contain a list of scopes.
 The first scope that's listed is the one you should add to the list of scopes (the Grammmars box noted above) in the settings for the _Spell Check_ package.
 Here are some examples: `source.coffee`, `text.plain`, `text.html.basic`.

+(To delete file types, simply delete the scope in the Grammars box.)

 ## Changing the dictionary

 To change the language of the dictionary, set the "Locales" configuration option to the IEFT tag (en-US, fr-FR, etc).
 More than one language can be used, simply separate them by commas.